 Brüggemann explores how mandatory financial disclosure varies across countries and over time.
 Financial disclosures are subject to diverse regulatory regimes.
 Understanding the determinants of these regimes is instrumental to understanding what drives financial transparency in corporations.
-The project will provide fruitful input to other TRR 266 projects, and to the academic community at large via the Open Science Data Center, by constructing a comprehensive panel dataset that captures the variation in regulatory disclosure regimes.
-By exploring this dataset for systematic patterns, the project will also provide insights on the endogenous nature of disclosure regulation and, thus, on the transparency of corporations.
+The project will provide input to other CRC projects and the academic community at large via the Open Science Data Center, by constructing a comprehensive panel dataset that captures the variation in regulatory disclosure regimes.
+By exploring this dataset for systematic patterns, the project will also provide insights on the endogenous nature of corporate disclosure regulation and thus on the transparency of corporations.

 How does transparency-inducing financial disclosure regulation vary across countries and over time, and what determines this variation?

 Prior literature as well as anecdotal evidence suggest that accounting regulators offer firms menus of disclosure regimes and that these menus differ considerably across countries.
 For example, while listed firms in the United States are subject to strict disclosure regulation, private firms in the United States are largely unregulated in this regard and consequently do not have to make their financial statements publicly available.
 In contrast, regulatory menus tend to be less diverse in many European countries where most firms with limited liability have to publish their financial statements on electronic filing platforms regardless of their listing status.
 Prior literature has little to say about why we observe these cross-country differences in regulatory menus.
 This project addresses this void.